eslutz/Code-Challenge-Collatz-Sequence/docs/README.md

   - If the number is odd, multiply the number by 3 and add 1 to get the next number
 - Continue until you reach the final number of the sequence, 1
 - Display the sequence
-- Continue until the user decides to quit
+- Prompt for a new starting number and generate sequence until the user decides to quit

 ## Validation